BINF3101-yohe/Lab9_sarsCoV2_part1/README.md

 We are using the Entrez.efetch (http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec149) and SeqIO.read (http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec37) functions from biopython.

-Here are two ways to
+Here are two ways to download the e-coli genome whose accession number is "NC_000913".
 ```python
 from Bio import Entrez